JM-Lazaro/hiring-engineers/answers.md

 sudo /etc/init.d/datadog-agent info -v 	#displays a more detailed(verbose) information on the agent
 ```

+## What is an Agent?

+An agent is a program installed in the host server as part of a parent program to remotely connect and interact with the host.
+Datadog’s agent in the server will collect data and send it to the Datadog application for monitoring.

 ## 	Adding Tags to Host
 This exercise will show you how to put tags on your host/s.
 It is useful to distinguish your hosts from each other especially when you are using multiple servers.